downlinko/downlinko.github.io/_posts/development/editors/2018-09-02-download-install-android-studio-windows.md

 [Android Studio](https://en.wikipedia.org/wiki/Android_Studio){:target="_blank"} is an integrated development environment (IDE).
 It provides tools for building apps on every type of Android device.

-Android Studio works on Windows, macOS and Linux.
+Android Studio works on Windows, macOS, and Linux.

 ## Step #1: Download